jan-os/janos/README.md

 This will only work with WPA networks for now, because I'm lazy.
 See shared/js/wifi_helper.js setPassword function for connecting to WEP and WPA-EAP networks and incorporate the code as needed.
-You need to be plugged into USB to enable wifi as otherwise the drain is too big and the device will shut down (at least on GP Peak).
+You need to have a battery connected to enable wifi as otherwise the drain is too big and the device will shut down (at least on GP Peak).
 Call `window.enableWifi()` to enable it anyway.